vtex-apps/service-course/course/steps/06-graphql-implementation/en.md

    ```

    > Keep in mind that the schema will define the structure of our query and the retrieved data.

+  Also, in this declaration you can include directives.
+In some cases, it is required, for example, if you need to get the user token or use cookies (e.g.: `OrderForm`).
+To read more about it, check out [this link](https://github.com/vtex-apps/graphql-example).

 3. With the schema, types and the query defined, we need to create the query's resolver.
 The resolver is what happens when a query is executed.
 In our case, we want to perform a scroll on `Masterdata`, ordering by the count (as we want to get a top most viewed products) and limiting the page size (the top **n**).
 To define this resolver, in the `/node/resolvers` directory, create the file `products.ts` and do the following: